0049 941 / 56 76 460

 Exploring Sicily by bike might sound a bit daring to some.
 Of course, the island’s various altitudes require experience and good physical condition, otherwise you might better leave it be.

-For all those, however, who feel a certain thirst for discovery and are experienced cyclists, or at least used to riding a bike very often, a cycling holiday on Italy's largest island might just be the right thing.
+Those, however, who feel a certain thirst for discovery and are experienced cyclists, or at least used to riding a bike very often, might consider cycling holidays on Italy's largest island to be a great idea.

 The pros are plenty.
 You get to know the land and the people in a way you never would as a package tourist.
 Breathtaking scenic and cultural sights/sites await you.